dsaidgovsg/terraform-modules/modules/nomad-acl/README.md

 You can use the [status API](https://www.nomadproject.io/api/status.html) instead which does not require any ACL.

-Secondly, we will need to generate a Nomad Boostrap token.
+Secondly, we will need to generate a Nomad Bootstrap token.
 Use the [`acl bootstrap`](https://www.nomadproject.io/docs/commands/acl/bootstrap.html) command.

 **Important**: Make sure you save the token somewhere safe.
 If you lose this and all other